Portrait from the Pennsylvania State Manual, 1959-1960

 1972 | 23 | Republican |

-Zehnder Harry "Dick" Confair (R24) Columbia, Lycoming, Montour, Sullivan Counties 1959-1964 (R24) Columbia, Lycoming, Montour Counties 1965-1966 (R24) Montgomery (Part) County, 1967-1968 (R23) Bradford, Lycoming, Potter, Sullivan, Tioga Counties 1969-1972
+Zehnder Harry "Dick" Confair (R24) Columbia, Lycoming, Montour and Sullivan Counties 1959-1964 (R24) Columbia, Lycoming and Montour Counties 1965-1966 (R24) Montgomery (Part) County 1967-1968 (R23) Bradford, Lycoming, Potter, Sullivan and Tioga Counties 1969-1972

 Early Life:

-Zehnder Harry "Dick" Confair born January 11, 1906, Berwick, Columbia County, Pennsylvania; son of Charles H. and Rena Baum Confair; Berwick High School; Wharton School, University of Pennsylvania, B.S., 1929; founder, Confair Bottling Company; president, Williamsport First Federal Savings and Loan Association; unsuccessful campaign, Pennsylvania State Senate, 1954; elected, Republican Pennsylvania State Senate, 1959-1972; married, Arlyne S. Hoyt, son, Richard "Dick" Confair; remarried, Cleo McLeod Wagner; died, January 26, 1982, Divine Providence Hospital, Williamsport, Lycoming County, Pennsylvania; interment, Twin Hills Memorial Park, Muncy, Lycoming County, Pennsylvania.
+Zehnder Harry "Dick" Confair, born January 11, 1906, Berwick, Columbia County, Pennsylvania; son of Charles H. and Rena Baum Confair; Berwick High School; Wharton School, University of Pennsylvania, B.S., 1929; founder, Confair Bottling Company; president, Williamsport First Federal Savings and Loan Association; unsuccessful campaign, Pennsylvania State Senate, 1954; elected, Republican Pennsylvania State Senate, 1959-1972; married, Arlyne S. Hoyt, son, Richard "Dick" Confair; remarried, Cleo McLeod Wagner; died, January 26, 1982, Divine Providence Hospital, Williamsport, Lycoming County, Pennsylvania; interment, Twin Hills Memorial Park, Muncy, Lycoming County, Pennsylvania.

 Professional titles; business ownership; board memberships; local government; club memberships: